The minor “Ecology and Management of mobile marine species” aims to:

 - Easily use the various registers of written and oral expression of the French language

-- Easily understand written and spoken English and express themselves in written and spoken English Easily understand and use written and oral comprehension and expression in English
+- Easily understand written and spoken English and express themselves in written and spoken English

 - Master the research and the exploitation of specialized documentation for the understanding of the stakes and mechanisms studied, both in human and environmental sciences

 During the first 3 semesters of the master, the minor is given in the form of a unique Teaching Unit of 60 hours.
 The whole teaching unit is modularized and 3 consecutive weeks are dedicated to this minor each semester.
-Some courses are taught in English and for most courses that are taught in French, support material and slides are provided in english.
+Some courses are taught in English and for most courses taught in French, support material and slides are provided in english.
 Each semester, the evaluation of the courses takes place at the end of the TU.